FAJOUIAnas/Moriono/README.md

 #### What is Kubernetes?

 - What if you could just define "This process should have 6 copies using X amount of resources." and have the *2..N* computers working as a single entity to fulfill your request?
-That's just one thing Kubernetes makes possible
+That's just one thing Kubernetes makes possible.
-- In essence, Kubernetes is the sum of all the bash scripts and best practices that most system administrators would cobble together over time, presented as a single system behind a declarative set of APIs
+- In essence, Kubernetes is the sum of all the bash scripts and best practices that most system administrators would cobble together over time, presented as a single system behind a declarative set of APIs.
 - Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
-It groups containers that make up an application into logical units for easy management and discovery
+It groups containers that make up an application into logical units for easy management and discovery.
 - The main responsibility of an orchestration system:
 	+ Starting and stopping of containers
 	+ Networking between containers